GamCare

 GamCare is an independent UK charity founded by Paul Bellringer in 1997 to raise awareness and aid those affected by gambling harms across Britain.

 Overview

 GamCare is a UK provider of information, advice, and support for individuals affected by gambling harms.
 Services are provided confidentially and free of charge.
 GamCare operates the National Gambling Helpline on Freephone and through online channels.
-As part of the National Gambling Support Network, GamCare provides both face-to-face and online support services across England, Scotland and Wales.
+GamCare also provides both face-to-face and online support services across England and Scotland.

 GamCare also provides training and materials to the gambling industry to improve social responsibility and customer protection.
 Training programs help attenders learn to recognise the signs of gambling harm and advise them on how to interact with customers to achieve a positive outcome.

-The Safer Gambling Standard

-The Safer Gambling Standard is the social responsibility quality standard for licensed gambling operators.
-The Standard is a set of best practice standards developed out of a combination of academic evidence in Safer Gambling practices, GamCare service user input, and GamCare’s knowledge and experience from more than 25 years of work with those affected by gambling harms, and the gambling industry itself.

-GamCare Youth Services

-GamCare hosts Youth Outreach Programs, offering interactive workshops for young people, as well as training for the professionals that support them (such as teachers and youth workers).

-GamCare and Samaritans together developed a suite of training materials for gambling businesses.
-The materials raise awareness of the risk of gambling-related suicide and to give gambling staff the skills and confidence to support customers who may be at risk.